 Pork Schnitzel!
-Thinly pounded breaded pork cutlets, browned and served with a creamy dill sauce.
+An authentic schnitzel - thinly pounded breaded pork cutlets, browned and served with a creamy dill sauce.

 - 4 boneless pork chops (1 pound total), 1/2 inch thick